Michael-M-aher/location_picker_flutter_map/README.md

 **Permissions**

 On Android you'll need to add either the `ACCESS_COARSE_LOCATION` or the `ACCESS_FINE_LOCATION` permission to your Android Manifest.
-To do so open the AndroidManifest.xml file (located under android/app/src/main) and add one of the following two lines as direct children of the `<manifest>` tag (when you configure both permissions the `ACCESS_FINE_LOCATION` will be used by the flutter_location_search_autocomplete plugin):
+To do so open the AndroidManifest.xml file (located under android/app/src/main) and add one of the following two lines as direct children of the `<manifest>` tag (when you configure both permissions the `ACCESS_FINE_LOCATION` will be used by the flutter_location_search plugin):

 ``` xml
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />